Alfonso Ugarte de Tacna

 Club Deportivo Alfonso Ugarte (sometimes referred as Alfonso Ugarte de Tacna) is a Peruvian football club, playing in the city of Tacna, Tacna, Peru.

 History

 The Club Deportivo Alfonso Ugarte was founded on October 9, 1929.

-In the 2005 Copa Perú, the club classified to the Regional Stage, but was eliminated by Senati and Social Chalaca.
+In the 2005 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Senati and Social Chalaca.

-In the 2006 Copa Perú, the club classified to the Regional Stage, but was eliminated by Senati and Deportivo GER.
+In the 2006 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Senati and Deportivo GER.

 Rivalries

 Alfonso Ugarte has had a long-standing rivalry with local club Coronel Bolognesi.
 The rivalry between Ugarte and Bolognesi known as the Clásico Tacneño.